pbklink/motif-core/etc/motif-core.api.md

     jsonTag_Watchlists = "Watchlist";
     const // (undocumented)
     periodicSaveCheckInterval: number;
 }

-// Warning: (ae-missing-release-tag) "NamedRankedLitIvemIdList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface NamedRankedLitIvemIdList extends RankedLitIvemIdList {
-    // (undocumented)
-    readonly id: Guid;
-    // (undocumented)
-    readonly name: string;
-}

 // Warning: (ae-internal-missing-underscore) The name "NameScansGridField" should be prefixed with an underscore because the declaration is marked as @internal